Near Woodford in Caroline County, Virginia — The American South (Mid-Atlantic)

 Location.
 38° 4.34′ N, 77° 25.151′ W. Marker is near Woodford, Virginia, in Caroline County.
 Marker is on South River Road, on the right when traveling south.
-Touch for map.
 Bethel Church is just south of the intersection of Paige Road (VA Rt.
 605) and South River Road (VA Rt.
 638).
+Touch for map.
 Marker is in this post office area: Woodford VA 22580, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-John Cephas (approx. 3.9 miles away); Star Hotel (approx. 4.2 miles away); Caroline Veterans Memorial (approx. 4.2 miles away); Caroline County, Virginia (approx. 4.2 miles away); Campaign of 1781 (approx. 4.2 miles away); Confederate Monument (approx. 4.2 miles away); Caroline County Courthouse (approx. 4.2 miles away); Caroline County World War I Memorial (approx. 4.2 miles away).
+John Cephas (approx. 3.9 miles away); Star Hotel (approx. 4.2 miles away); Town of Bowling Green (approx. 4.2 miles away); Caroline Veterans Memorial (approx. 4.2 miles away); Caroline County, Virginia (approx. 4.2 miles away); Campaign of 1781 (approx. 4.2 miles away); Confederate Monument (approx. 4.2 miles away); Caroline County Courthouse (approx. 4.2 miles away).

 More about this marker.
 On the left is a photo of Bethel Church captioned, "Timothy O’Sullivan made this photograph of Union horsemen at Bethel Church on May 23, 1864, just hours after Burnside’s departure.
 One day earlier, Gens.
 Grant and Meade had established their headquarters at the building.
 A memorial service – perhaps the first – for “Stonewall” Jackson was held here in May 1863, shortly after the general’s death at nearby Guinea Station.”